MehdiBekioui/jaxrs-security/README.md

 **Jaxrs Security** provides an authorization filter that uses Authorization HTTP header to set JAX-RS API security context.
 It allows you to use [Javax security annotations](https://docs.oracle.com/javaee/7/api/javax/annotation/security/package-summary.html) in your resources.

+This library use [JWT](https://jwt.io/) for securely transmitting information between parties encoded as a JSON object.

+You can do a single sign-on (SSO) authentication by choosing the multiple application token type.

 ## Get it

 Add the following to your Maven configuration: